What is low-dose rate (LDR) brachytherapy?

 Low-dose rate (LDR) brachytherapy is a type of internal radiation therapy that delivers a high dose of radiation at a low-dose rate from implants placed permanently in the organ.

 Because cancer often affects organs and other essential structures, it is important for radiation treatment to be tightly focused on tumors to minimize serious side effects.
 This technique ensures the maximum radiation dose is given to cancerous tissues, while minimizing exposure to the surrounding healthy tissue.

 How it works

 Brachytherapy offers a quicker, more effective type of radiation treatment for some patients.
-For many cancer types, the entire brachytherapy treatment takes one to two days, instead of five to seven weeks for external beam radiation therapy (EBRT).
 Depending on the type and stage of cancer, brachytherapy may be combined with other treatments, which can vary treatment times.